A module is the basic organizational unit of code in Racket. Three simple rules:

 module+ defines a module that adopts all the bindings of the surrounding module.
 It can still define and provide additional bindings.
 It can also be defined in separate pieces: all module+ expressions with the same name will be combined into a single submodule.

 module* defines a module that can require its enclosing module (but not vice versa).

-Any code in a main submodule will be evaluated when the enclosing source file is run directly in DrRacket or on the command line, but not when it the source file is required.
-This allows a source file to provide bindings but also have different behavior when it’s invoked directly:
+Any code in a main submodule will be evaluated when the enclosing module is run directly in DrRacket or from the command line—but not when the module is imported with require.
+This allows a module to provide bindings but specify additional behavior for when it’s invoked directly.

-It’s common in Racket to put inside a submodule called test (usually declared with module+, so it can use all the variables defined nearby).
+It’s common in Racket to put unit tests inside a submodule called test (usually declared with module+, so it can use all the variables defined nearby).
 See unit testing.

 #lang "yo.rkt" ; looks for reader in `(submod "yo.rkt" reader)` #lang br ; looks for reader in `(submod br reader)`

 Submodules in the Racket Guide